WEBINAR – November, 12 2020, 14.00 – 15.30

 The experience of interdisciplinary research is however laden with difficulties, and risks not fully repaying the great effort involved in putting together large research groups around a common set of problems.

-With the contribution of two leading scholars in highly interdisciplinary fields, this webinar aims at discussing reasons and routes for interdisciplinary work that would point to methodological and practical lines of action, while resting on sound epistemological foundations.
+With the contribution of two leading scholars in highly interdisciplinary fields, this webinar aimed at discussing reasons and routes for interdisciplinary work that would point to methodological and practical lines of action, while resting on sound epistemological foundations.

 Wiebe Bijker is Professor-II at the Department of Interdisciplinary Studies of Culture, Norwegian University of Science and Technology and emeritus Professor of Technology & Society at Maastricht University, The Netherlands.